luispuerto/luispuerto-net/_posts/2017-10-14-installing-raspbian-stretch-in-a-raspberry-without-keyboard-and-external-screen.md

   - raspberry pi
   - raspbian
 ---
-  A few months ago we acquired a <a href="https://www.raspberrypi.org/products/raspberry-pi-3-model-b/" target="_blank" rel="noopener">Raspberry Pi 3 Model 3</a> in the hopes to play a little bit around with it to learn some Linux and perhaps to use it as a computer to host rStudio Server and run some scripts on it.
+  A few months ago we acquired a [Raspberry Pi 3 Model 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) in the hopes to play a little bit around with it to learn some Linux and perhaps to use it as a computer to host rStudio Server and run some scripts on it.
 But things have been little by little been delayed, mainly because we didn't have at hand a proper monitor nor USB keyboard.

 So… last week I finally decided to do something with the Pi and started to research if it would be possible to do an install without keyboard and screen… and it turned out that it's totally possible.